 About Barnstormer Winery

-With a passion for great wine and ethical farming, we established Barnstormer Winery in 2013 to embody these ideals.
+With a passion for great wine, ethical farming and hospitality, we established Barnstormer Winery in 2013 to embody these ideals.
 Located in a historic barn with roots stemming back to the early 1800′s, we have made significant renovations to preserve the integrity and atmosphere of this Seneca Lake gem.
-We produce around 3,000 cases of wine each vintage from seven vineyards located along the shores of Seneca Lake AVA.
-Our cozy barn tasting room provides a warm atmosphere to try sample and enjoy flights of our wines, 5 for $10.
-We do recommend reservations for your small group of up to 6 guests.
+We produce around 4,000 cases of wine each vintage from eight vineyards located along the shores of Seneca Lake AVA.
+We also have a three acre “home farm” on the winery estate.
+Our cozy barn tasting room provides a warm atmosphere to try sample and enjoy various flights of our wines, 5 for $12 or $16.
+We do recommend reservations for your group of up to 8 guests.
+On sunny weekends starting Memorial Day, we will be opening our Flight Bar and (3) Cabanas on our property overlooking the vineyards for wine service by the glass.

-We are currently offering 16 wines from the 2019 and 2020 vintage.
+We are currently offering 20 wines from the 2019 – 2022 vintages.
 Barnstormer focuses mainly on dry red wines, Rieslings and dry rosés but we also craft some specialty wines like our Nosedive Port and Late Harvest Riesling.
 Being a small production winery, we only produce a limited number of cases each vintage.
-Be sure to check our our Aviator’s Wine Club if you’d like to become and pickup or shipping member, along with access to free tastings (for you +1 guest), pickup parties and additional discounts!
+Be sure to check out our Aviator’s Wine Club if you’d like to become and pickup or shipping member, along with access to free tastings (for you +1 guest), pickup parties and additional discounts!
 AWC Members get exclusive access to limited production and reserve wines.

 Our team, below, looks forward to hosting you during your next visit to the Finger Lakes.
 We are family and dog friendly as well.
 Cheers!